Chapter Ten (Part Two)

 Biological Family

-As you can imagine, piecing together the lives of two individuals in a short and forbidden relationship has been a major challenge.
+As you can imagine, piecing together the lives of two individuals who had been in a short and forbidden relationship has been a major challenge.
 For years, I knew nothing.
-Then, suddenly the truth began to unravel, and it is still unraveling as I write this!
+Then, suddenly, the truth began to unravel, and it is still unraveling as I write this!

 The first question you would probably ask is: Why was their relationship forbidden?
-June was young (15 or 16) when she met Sam.
-She had had a troubled life as a young teen and (according to the 1950 census record) spent some time in the Girl's Industrial School, Correctional Institution in Delaware, Ohio.
+June was 15 when she met Sam.
+She had led a troubled life as a young teen and (according to the 1950 census record) spent some time in the Girl's Industrial School, Correctional Institution in Delaware, Ohio.
 How she ended up there is uncertain.
 I was told she had been abused by a family member and rebelled.
-This, however, has not been confirmed but was her story as she told it.
+This, however, has not been confirmed, but was her story as she told it.

-When her life was falling apart, June's mother (my grandmother Dugger) refused to allow June to return home with her child (me).
+As her life was continuing to fall apart, June's mother (my grandmother Dugger) refused to allow June to return home with her child (me).
 Her mother had a warrant issued for my bio-dad's arrest if he returned to Ohio.
-Apparently, it worked; he was arrested and June returned home with a baby and another one on the way.
+Apparently, it worked; he was arrested, and June returned home with a baby and another one on the way.

 DUGGER FAMILY